 Carry naloxone.
 Naloxone is a life-saving medicine that temporarily reverses the effects of an opioid overdose by 'kicking' the opioid out of the receptors in the brain, allowing normal breathing and heart rate to resume.
+People should always carry two naloxone kits.

-Naloxone should be given to anyone who is non-responsive and displaying the sign of an overdose.
+Naloxone should be given to anyone who is non-responsive and displaying the signs of an overdose.
 If you are unsure if the person has taken opioids, always use naloxone as this will not cause any harm.
 If they do have opioids in their system amongst other drugs, reversing the effects may be enough to bring that person round.